MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-clauses.md

        nShared = 3

-These are the variables after exit from the parallel region. nThreadPrivate = 0 (The last value in the master thread)
+These are the variables after exit from the parallel region. nThreadPrivate = 0 (The last value in the main thread)
       nPrivate = 4 (The value prior to entering parallel region) nFirstPrivate = 4 (The value prior to entering parallel region) nLastPrivate = 3 (The value from the last iteration of the loop)